caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Egg egg1 = new();        // These are both equivalent to the above in C# 9.0 Egg egg2 = new(6d, 4f);  // but fail in older versions.

-var egg3 = new();        // This is a syntax error, because we haven't specified a type at all.
+var egg3 = new();        // Syntax error!
+We haven't specified a type at all.
 ```

 A class's constructors are not inherited from its ancestors.
 The only constructors available for a class are those defined in the class itself (or the parameterless constructor if there are none defined), not those defined in its base classes.
 However, when you call a constructor, it always calls a constructor of the immediate superclass first, before it executes.
 This constructor will then call its superclass constructor before it executes, and so on.
 The end effect is that a chain of constructors will execute, starting with the constructor of `object` (which is parameterless) and then executing the constructors of derived types in order, until the constructor of the specific type is executed last.